-- 1. recommendation for dismissal - 2. change to probationary status (placed on academic probation) - 3. requirement that a student repeat a given course, semester, or period of study
+- 1. recommendation for suspension - 2. recommendation for dismissal - 3. change to probationary status (placed on academic probation) - 4. requirement that a student repeat a given course, semester, or period of study

 If the PAD makes an administrative decision which affects a student's standing or progression in the PA program, the student will be sent a letter with a signature sheet acknowledging receipt.
 The signature sheet will have a due date for return.
-Signing the signature sheet does not indicate that the student agrees with the sanction, it just acknowledges receipt.